zenml-io/zenml/docs/book/reference/migration-guide/migration-zero-sixty.md

 ---
-description: How to migrate from ZenML 0.58.2 to 0.60.0.
+description: How to migrate from ZenML 0.58.2 to 0.60.0 (Pydantic 2 edition).
 ---

 # Release Notes